-He began with the idea that the dumpsite could be transferred into a beautiful golf course—a place that people would look forward to visit.
+He began with the idea that the dumpsite could be transformed into a beautiful golf course—a place that people would look forward to visit.

 “Bio-remediation or bio-mining is an environmentally friendly technique to separate soil and recyclables like plastic, metal, paper, cloth and other solid materials from legacy waste,” he informed TBI, adding that, “The work was taken up on war footing, and bio-remediation of legacy waste of approximately 13 lakh metric ton of garbage was completed on 5th December 2018.”

 Explaining further, he said that the topmost layer in a landfill is usually dusty and may have several materials that are still in the active biological state.
 This layers thus needs to be stabilised using herbal or biological sanitisers.